go-sphere/go-sphere.github.io/content/docs/guides/api-definitions.md

 5. **Prefer explicit body field** (`body: "fieldName"`) when payloads are nested
 6. **Avoid `oneof`** in exposed HTTP request/response messages due to JSON codec limitations

-## Error Handling

-For consistent error handling across your APIs, see the [Error Handling Guide](error-handling).

 ## Integration with buf